ujjwalk00/Entity_Recognition/README.md

 ## Usage

-By reading the readme file you're able to get a clear description of the objective and final report on the sound project for Acme executed on the Clustering.ipynb file.
+By reading the readme file you're able to get a clear description about the usage.

 ## Timeline